GeoscienceAustralia/ptha/ptha_access/README.md

 We also provide access to earthquake discretization, tsunami initial condition, and wave time-series for every event in our analysis.
-This information is useful for constructing tsunami hazard models.
+This information is useful for site-specific tsunami hazard studies (which need the offshore results and hazard information as 'boundary conditions' and to estimate how often hazardous events might occur).
 To access this information users will need to install a range of software which allows working with the PTHA data on the NCI THREDDS server.

-## Tsunami peak-stage exceedance rates at sites around Australia
+## Tsunami peak-stage exceedance-rates at sites around Australia

 The tsunami 'peak-stage' is the maximum water-level that a particular tsunami attains at a particular location.
 In the current analysis we ignore tidal